 - If you aren’t using Interac e-Transfer Autodeposit when sending or receiving a payment: choose security questions and answers that won’t be easy or obvious for a fraudster to guess.

-- Be conscious of what you share online and how that can unintentionally help someone hack into your accounts.
-Hackers will try to guess or steal passwords and other sensitive data by using what they can learn about you online.
-Consider switching your social media settings to private.
+- Be conscious of the information you share online and how that can unintentionally help someone hack into your accounts.
+Hackers will try to guess or steal passwords and other sensitive personal data by using what they can learn about you online.
+This is why it’s wise to consider switching your social media settings to private.

 Interac products are designed to protect you against digital fraud.
 Using them together with these cyber security best practices may just be the answer to a safer online experience.